wgolden117/Connect4_Local_GamePlay/README.md

 If you’re using JDK 11 or higher, [download the JavaFX SDK](https://gluonhq.com/products/javafx/).

-NOTE: If there are compatibility errors, try downloading an older sdk version such as 17.03.10

 - Extract the SDK to a location on your system, for example:
     ```
     C:\path\to\javafx-sdk